The Nine Gate Transfer Process for Moving Production from Site to Site: Gate 1

 Today I would like to present the third entry in the series discussing the Nine Gate Transfer Process for moving production from site to site: the Gate 3 Transfer Plan.
 In case you missed them, you...

-The Transfer Process Map: Gate Four in the Nine Gate Transfer Process for Moving Production
+Stakeholder Review: Gate Two in The Nine Gate Transfer Process for Moving Production